Greg Davies: Television

+From 2012 to 2019, he starred alongside Helen Baxendale in BBC Three sitcom Cuckoo for five series.

-From October 2013, Davies starred in Channel 4's sitcom Man Down, as Dan, a man who hates his job as a teacher, with Rik Mayall as his father.
-Channel 4 commissioned an additional 25-minute Christmas special before the first series aired, and a second series was announced during Davies's live tour "The Back of My Mum's Head".
-Following Mayall's death in June 2014, Davies met with Channel 4 to discuss the future of the show.
-Mayall had been intended to have a more prominent role in the second series.
-Channel 4 later announced that Man Down would return for a second series in 2015.
+From October 2013, Davies starred in Channel 4's sitcom Man Down, playing a teacher, Dan, who dislikes his job.
+Rik Mayall played Dan's father.
+Channel 4 also commissioned a Christmas special, and subsequently renewed for a second series.
+Rik Mayall's death in June 2014 slowed progress but the second series was announced in 2015.
 The classroom used in the show is the same classroom in which Davies taught at Sandhurst School.

 Since July 2015, Davies has been the host of the panel game show Taskmaster.
 In December 2015, he starred in BBC Two's comedy drama A Gert Lush Christmas where he played Tony, the uncle of Russell and Kerry Howard's characters.
-On Christmas Day he played King Hydroflax in the 2015 Doctor Who Special "The Husbands of River Song".
+On Christmas Day he played King Hydroflax in the 2015 Doctor Who special "The Husbands of River Song".

+Since 2021, Davies has written and starred in the BBC One comedy series The Cleaner, as well as serving as the host of the music panel show Never Mind the Buzzcocks.

+Stand up

+Davies began his stand up career in 2005, working the independent club circuit.